ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 However, an abort message (occurring in either direction) after gateway G1 transmits the commit final message (msgtype:commit-final-msg) will not be effective.
 This is because G1 has already burned the asset in NW1 and G2 has already minted the asset in NW2 and has legally agreed to assign the asset to the appropriate beneficiary in NW2.

+In general, the termination of sessions or aborts occurring before the sender gateway G1 disables (burns) the asset in NW1 (in flow 3.4 in Figure 2) will incur a minimal cost in terms of computing resources or fees on the part of both gateways G1 and G2.

 # Security Consideration